 Despite gaining a more significant share of the prevalent vote than his adversary, Lincoln lost the race and missed out on the position.
 He did, however, secure a fantastic deal of massive scale back in the Republican Party, which permitted him to pursue an even more major objective the Presidency of the United States fair two years afterward in 1860.
 Lincoln built a campaign that spun around slavery, an incredibly contentious and divisive issue in the United States.
 He won the election with a vastly more extensive part, beating out his adversaries blended.

 Sadly, numerous of the southern states, which supported slavery, took the opportunity to depart from the Union before he took office.
-As South Carolina, Texas, Florida, and four other states left from the Union, Lincoln and then-President Buchanan seen the beginning of the country’s most significant internal conflict.
+As South Carolina, Texas, Florida, and four other states left the Union, Lincoln and then-President Buchanan saw the beginning of the country’s most significant internal conflict.

-Lincoln’s involvement within the American Civil War is well-reported and unimaginably detailed, with whole books composed about single fights.
-In case there’s one moment that stands out from his tenure amid the Civil War, it would be his passing of the well-known Emancipation Proclamation, a leading charge in liberating the many African slaves.
+Lincoln’s involvement in the American Civil War is well-reported and unimaginably detailed, with whole books composed about single fights.
+In case there’s one moment that stands out from his tenure amid the Civil War, it would be his passing of the well-known Emancipation Proclamation, a leading charge in liberating many African slaves.

 In the year that took after, Lincoln has overseen the Union war exertion, culminating in Gettysburg’s famous speech following the extraordinary Union victory there.
 The fight proved a turning point in the war, giving the Union forces the might and drive that they required to capture the southern states and win the Civil War.